liebknecht123/replit_project/replit.md

 ## Overview

 This is a comprehensive monorepo project for the "掼蛋" (Guan Dan) card game featuring a unified Web-based frontend architecture.
-The project includes a React 18-based web application with TypeScript, Node.js Express API backend, and real-time WebSocket functionality.
-The project features a completely redesigned game interface with professional-grade visual effects including horizontal timer bars, transparent central play areas, and advanced card fan layouts with 80% visibility guarantee.
+The project includes a Vue.js 3-based web application with TypeScript, Node.js Express API backend, and real-time WebSocket functionality.
+The project features a completely redesigned game interface with professional-grade visual effects including horizontal timer bars, transparent central play areas, advanced card fan layouts with 80% visibility guarantee, and a comprehensive game lobby system for room management.

 ## User Preferences